spear-sim/spear/docs/coding_guidelines.md

 **Use your own human judgement rather than `clang-format` and `black` to format your code.** `clang-format` is not idempotent, can get stuck in cycles, and requires a lot of configuration to behave sensibly.
 Likewise, `black` requires a lot of configuration to behave sensibly.

+**Delete merged branches, and prefer "squash and merge" over "merge" when merging pull requests.** We need to delete branches as they're merged to prevent them from accumulating, which makes the branches view in GitHub difficult to browse.
+We prefer "squash and merge" so we don't clutter our `main` branch with many bad commit messages.

 ### Python

 **Use the following naming conventions.** We need a naming convention for our Python code, and this one roughly agrees with the rest of the scientific Python stack (e.g., NumPy, SciPy, matplotlib, Pandas, PyTorch, etc).